-There are moments of happiness that turn can into hours, which can turn into days – like diabetes meet-ups and the hours I spend reading diabetes blogs that show me I’m not alone.
+There are moments of happiness that turn can into hours, which can turn into days – like diabetes meet-ups and the hours I spend reading diabetes blogs that prove I am not alone.

 There are scary seconds that turn into minutes that seem as if they last forever.

-These are longest moments of my life and leave me spent and discouraged.
+These are the longest moments of my life and leave me spent and discouraged.

-There are momentary lapses of reason which usually involving pasta.
+There are momentary lapses of reason which usually involve pasta.

 These momentary lapses of reason usually lead to diabetes inertia which make me feel like I I am walking through J-E-L-L-O.

 There are momentous moments pertaining to pizza and or cupcakes & achieving Blood Sugar Nirvana.